Why Are Religious People (Generally) Less Intelligent?

 Understanding the negative relationship between IQ and religiosity

-The paper has very few methodological weaknesses, but as we know correlation does not mean causation – though correlations do have causes.
+The paper has very few methodological weaknesses, but as we know, correlation does not mean causation – though correlations do have causes.

 The key question, then, is why religious people are generally less intelligent.
 And the authors did not shy away from the answer, offering three compelling explanations:

-(2) Intelligent people are less likely to conform, and, in most societies, religiosity is closer to the norm than atheism is.
-Although this interpretation is based on extrapolation, it still makes sense: first, smarter people tend to be less gullible; second, in most societies religious people outnumber atheists and agnostics — though global levels of religiosity have been declining, and there is substantial cultural variability in religiosity levels.
+2. Intelligent people are less likely to conform, and, in most societies, religiosity is closer to the norm than atheism is.
+Although this interpretation is based on extrapolation, it still makes sense.
+First, smarter people tend to be less gullible.
+Second, in most societies, religious people outnumber atheists and agnostics — though global levels of religiosity have been declining, and there is substantial cultural variability in religiosity levels.

-It is noteworthy that these three explanations assume that IQ influences religiosity rather than vice-versa, which seems plausible: IQ levels remain very stable after childhood, whereas religiosity levels keep fluctuating – childhood IQ predicts adult IQ, but childhood religiosity is a very poor predictor of adult religiosity.
+It is noteworthy that these three explanations assume that IQ influences religiosity rather than vice-versa, which seems plausible: IQ levels remain very stable after childhood, whereas religiosity levels keep fluctuating.
+Childhood IQ predicts adult IQ, but childhood religiosity is a very poor predictor of adult religiosity.

-However, the authors forget to consider an important possibility, which is that the relationship between IQ and religiosity could be caused by a third variable, namely personality.
+However, the authors neglect to consider an important possibility, which is that the relationship between IQ and religiosity could be caused by a third variable, namely personality.
 Indeed, Openness to Experience, a personality dimension that predicts an individual’s propensity to display higher levels of intellectual curiosity, aesthetic sensitivity, and be driven by counter-conformist and rebellious attitudes, is positively correlated with IQ, and, like IQ, stable from an early age.
 Furthermore, there is also ample evidence suggesting that higher Openness may cause IQ gains in adulthood because open individuals are more likely to invest time and resources acquiring expertise and knowledge.

 By the same token, it is feasible to expect open individuals to be less interested in religion.
-Their hungry mind makes them gravitate towards scientific or factual explanations, and artistic sensations, rather then religious dogma.
+Their hungry mind makes them gravitate towards scientific or factual explanations, and artistic sensations, rather than religious dogma.
 This would be in line with the positive association between Openness and tolerance for ambiguity – open people can handle complexity and ambivalence – and the negative link between Openness and need for closure – open people are less likely to see the world in black-or-white terms and are generally more comfortable with uncertainty.
 Since religion tends to eliminate ambiguity and uncertainty, its “utility” or psychological benefits should be greater for less than more open people, which would explain why religion appeals more to less intelligent individuals – who are generally less open.
 But what do the data say?

 Although there are no meta-analytic studies on the joint or interactive effects of Openness and IQ on religiosity, there are plenty of studies examining the relationship between personality and religiosity.
 The first large-scale review reported that Openness is negatively correlated with religious fundamentalism and formal religious adherence, albeit weakly.
-However, Openness was positively correlated with spirituality and “mature religiosity”, e.g., emotionality, quest for meaning, and community, without strict adherence to formal religion.
+However, Openness was positively correlated with spirituality and “mature religiosity,” meaning emotionality and the quest for meaning and community, without strict adherence to formal religion.

-In particular, individuals with higher Openness may be generally more reticent to embrace formal religious beliefs – but, on the other hand, people who are extremely open would be more able to understand and tolerate individuals who hold such beliefs, even if they don’t share them.
+In particular, individuals with higher Openness may be generally more reticent to embrace formal religious beliefs.
+On the other hand, people who are extremely open would be more able to understand and tolerate individuals who hold such beliefs, even if they don’t share them.
 In that sense, hardcore atheism and agnosticism are as symptomatic of rigidity and narrow-mindedness as extreme religiosity, and highlight an inability to understand alternative Weltanschauungen or opposite systems of values.
 In any event, associations between IQ and religiosity are at least in part determined by personality traits and values.
 And let's not forget that there are plenty of people who are both smart and religious.